 One of my first instincts was to discard those blackened tomato skins, but leaving them in only adds to the flavor!

 Half of the tomatoes go in a food processor or blender along with the peeled garlic cloves.
-If a food processor is used, the other half of the tomatoes is added and then “pulse” the processor a few times to chop them roughly.
+If using a food processor, add the rest of the tomatoes and then “pulse” the processor a few times to chop them roughly.
 I do not have a full-sized food processor, so I first tried this with my blender and ended up with tomato puree with a salsa taste.
 Not what I was trying for.

 So instead, I now chop the second half of tomatoes and add them to the blended mix.
 To make thicker salsa, before chopping I place those tomatoes in a colander and give them a good squeeze to press out some of their juice.
 Then chop them up, along with the onion and chilis.